Death of David Bowie: Timeline

-Bowie died on 10 January 2016, and his Facebook page posted the message "Jan.
+Bowie died on 10 January 2016, and his Facebook page posted the following message: "Jan.
 10, 2016 – David Bowie died peacefully today surrounded by his family after a courageous 18-month battle with cancer.
 While many of you will share in this loss, we ask that you respect the family's privacy during their time of grief."

 Many musicians who had worked with Bowie over the years, such as Mike Garson, Gerry Leonard, Brian Eno, Nile Rodgers, Reeves Gabrels, Tina Turner, Iggy Pop, Sterling Campbell, Earl Slick and Gail Ann Dorsey, had not been told about his illness and were surprised when Bowie died.

 On 12 January 2016, in accordance with his will, Bowie was cremated in New Jersey, and his ashes were scattered in accordance with Buddhist rituals in Bali, Indonesia.
 Bowie had vacationed in Bali in the 1980s and had written the song "Tumble and Twirl" about his exploits there.

+A few days after his death, a letter discussing his final moments was published by palliative care doctor Mark Taubert.
+The letter was initially published in BMJ Supportive & Palliative Care and then the Independent Newspaper and was shared by David Bowie's son Duncan Jones.
+It was published in newsrooms worldwide and addresses issues such as palliative care and planning for the end of life.
+Bowie's story became a way to communicate important aspects of dying with a palliative care patient.
+Dylan Jones included the letter in his Bowie biography David Bowie – A Life.